sapienzaapps/galileo-terremoti/README.md

 If you want upload sketch to Arduino Galileo, you can use `make gen1upload` or `make gen2upload`.
 Note that by default Arduino tools will try to upload to `/dev/ttyACM0`: if your Galileo is on a different port, set `$ARDUINODEV` environment variable.

+# How to make Arduino Galileo SD Image (Linux-only)

+Just use `make gen1image` or `make gen2image` to build and generate files for Arduino Galileo SD Card (based on GNU/Linux code provided by Intel).

+Files will be placed on `build/image-full-galileo/` (copy contents to an empty FAT32-formatted SD Card).